 Forced displacement is a development challenge, not only a humanitarian concern.
-Around 78% refugees are displaced for more than five years, and the vast majority of the world’s refugees and internally displaced people live in developing countries.
+Around 77% of refugees are displaced for more than five years, and the vast majority of the world’s refugees and internally displaced people live in developing countries (four out of five.)
 As part of a global effort, the World Bank Group is focused on addressing longer term, social and economic challenges that will help both the displaced and their hosts.

 Forced displacement: Humanitarian crisis, development challenge